-There are two "traditional" rental car companies where a renter can book a Tesla -- Enterprise (through their Exotics division) and Hertz (in their Dream Cars Collection).
-However, it's important to note that finding a Tesla at Hertz is more of a challenge than it had been in the past.
-Our last trip to Los Angeles was during a Tesla recall and there was a line of Teslas parked around the edge of Hertz's lot with notes the vehicles couldn't be rented.
-Few Tesla vehicles have been available at Hertz for rental since, although we did see a few of Hertz's used Teslas get sold through the Nashville office after repair.
+To traditional major rental car companies offer the opportunity to rent a Tesla: Enterprise, through its Exotics division, and Hertz, through its Dream Cars Collection.
+Note, however, that finding a Tesla at Hertz is more of a challenge than it had been in the past.
+Few Tesla vehicles have been available at Hertz since a recall a few years ago, although we did see a few of Hertz's used Teslas get sold through its Nashville office.

-There are a number of start-ups that have made a push to offer Tesla vehicles.
-Turo has been reported to pay Tesla owners to list their vehicles on the site but the company doesn't specialize in Teslas.
-Other companies, such as Tesloop in Southern California (between Los Angeles and San Diego) and WhiteCar in the U.K., offer options where a renter can book a Tesla for a limited number of routings (Tesloop) or locations (WhiteCar).
-AutoSlash can't help with any of those options but it's much easier to rent a Tesla than to buy a Tesla!
+In addition, Turo has reportedly been willing to pay Tesla owners to list their vehicles on the site though the company doesn't specialize in Teslas.
+Other local companies, such as Tesloop in Southern California and WhiteCar in the U.K., offer the option to book a Tesla.

-Incidentally, Tesloop has served as an (Inadvertent) long-term test bed for Tesla, which had decided upon an 8-year, infinite mile warranty.
+Incidentally, Tesloop has served as a long-term test bed for Tesla, which had decided upon an eight-year, infinite mile warranty.
 Much of the Tesloop fleet travels between 17,000 and 20,000 miles per month, shuttling between various sites (either with a Tesloop employee driver or a renter driving).
-And while Tesloop has the highest mileage Tesla vehicles on the planet (literally), the company does offer the cheapest option to drive a Tesla vehicle on the Los Angeles to San Diego loop (prices start at $49).
+And while Tesloop has the highest-mileage Tesla vehicles on the planet, the company does offer the cheapest option to drive a Tesla vehicle on the Los Angeles to San Diego loop.

-The short answer is "not cheap".
-The less expensive of the two Teslas I drove would have an MSRP of $108,000, so rates over $200 per day (after taxes) are common.
-Supercars have super prices!
-Yet renters may find that the rental rate is the first part of an expensive drive.
-After all, with an MSRP over $100,000, neither my personal insurance nor a credit card rental car damage waiver -- even the paid options from American Express -- is going to cover exotic vehicles or exceptionally expensive vehicles.
-Fun in a Tesla might just see the renter purchasing insurance coverage that would ordinarily be ignored -- while WhiteCar vehicles come with insurance, Turo vehicles ordinarily would not and rental car companies would only provide the minimum required liability -- not damage protection -- required by law (and that requirement is $0 in California)!
+Renting a Tesla is not cheap.
+The less expensive of the two Teslas I drove had an MSRP of $108,000, so it's common to see rates over $200 per day, after taxes.
+Yet renters may find that the rental rate is only a part of an expensive drive.
+After all, with an MSRP over $100,000, neither my personal auto insurance nor my credit card rental car damage waiver—even the paid options from American Express—cover exotic vehicles or exceptionally expensive vehicles.
+In other words, you will likely need to purchase insurance coverage that you might ordinarily be able to waive with a less exotic car.